Early Novel Written By Free Black Woman Called Out Racism Among Abolitionists

 Our Nig inspired Boggis to learn more about black history in New England.
 Now, she's the executive director of the Black Heritage Trail of New Hampshire.
 She has also done her part to honor her town's forgotten literary hero, including erecting a monument in Wilson's honor.

 In that statue, Wilson stands with her book in one hand, and she protects her son with her other hand.
-Her back is to a historical church — a church where abolitionists prayed, a church that did not allow her to enter because of her skin color.
+Her back is to a historical church — a church where abolitionists prayed and a church that did not allow her to enter because of her skin color.